strata-mvc/strata/docs/validators.md

 ### LengthValidator

 Validates the length of a string or an array.
-Possible configurations include de `min` and `max` attributes.
+Possible configurations include the `min` and `max` attributes.
 They are both optional and can be used together.
 The value entered should be an expected possibility.

-In the following exemple, the first attribute will fail if the value is shorter than 3, passing at an exact length of 3.
+In the following example, the first attribute will fail if the value is shorter than 3, passing at an exact length of 3.
 The second attribute will fail if the length is longer than 9, passing at a length of 9.
 The final attribute will fail is the value is shorter than 3 or longer than 4, passing if the value of a length of 3 or 4.

 ~~~ php
 <?php